Partial productivity: Solutions

+Measurement

 The measures of partial productivity are physical measures, nominal price value measures and fixed price value measures.
 These measures differ from one another by the variables they measure and by the variables excluded from measurements.
 By excluding variables from measurement makes it possible to better focus the measurement on a given variable, yet, this means a more narrow approach.
 The table below was compiled to compare the basic types of measurement.
 The first column presents the measure types, the second the variables being measured, and the third column gives the variables excluded from measurement.